-Preakness 2020: No fans, no traffic, no booze, no May heat
+Jesus’ Team finishes a surprising 3rd in Preakness at 40-1

 Because of the coronavirus pandemic, the traditional second jewel of the Triple Crown was now the last in the series, and instead of being run under a blazing sun during the third week in May, the 12-race card was held on an October afternoon better suited for football.

 Media members were placed in the part of a clubhouse usually frequented by high-rollers who would make their bets and windows in the back of the room.
-The clubhouse one floor down served as an auxiliary jockeys room.
-Social distancing of at least 6 feet and masks were required.
+The clubhouse one floor down served as a socially distanced jockeys room.
+Distancing of at least 6 feet and masks were required.

 On a typical Preakness morning, some owners and trainers stand in front of the stakes barn and share their thoughts on the day ahead with writers and TV folks.